Internship - Fall 2021

 Rise seeks qualified students to join the Rise Internship Program.
 Interns will get direct experience in writing bills, passing laws, negotiating United Nations resolutions, and building a social movement, i.e. combatting AAPI hate crimes.
 Past intern classes have organized and attended NASA rocket launches, conducted and prepared United States Congressional hearings, and travelled abroad to coalition build for the United Nations portfolio.
 Interns aid in Rise’s legislative campaigns around the country and world.

 * Support the efforts of Rise in its various State, Federal and Global efforts however necessary

-* Support the efforts other campaigns within Rise Justice Labs however necessary
+* Support the efforts of other Rise campaigns however necessary

 * Assist in researching, developing, editing, and reviewing internal documents and briefing materials, including informational memos